uvaai/pdp/_schedules/1 Fall 2023/index.md

 but can otherwise choose which days of practical assistance combine best with your own schedule.

+## Asking questions

+If you have any questions about the material, there are several ways to ask them and get assistance.

+### Practical assistance

+There are 2 hours scheduled *every day* where you can ask practical questions to the TA's of the minor.
+Depending on your seminar group and the day of the week, this is either in morning starting from 10:00 or in the afternoon starting from 13:00 (see the "Room Scheduling" section above for more details).

+During these hours you can use the "Assistance" feature on the *Introduction to Machine Learning 1* [website](https://ml1.proglab.nl/), using the question mark symbol on the right side of the topbar.
+Please use this feature instead of raising your hand in class, as it ensures that all questions get handled in the order that they are asked.
+Questions can of be about either the PDP or ML1 courses, just make sure to mention what assignment you're working on.
+For your location, please list the  table you are working at, so the TA handling your question knows where to find you when it is your turn.

+### Office hours

+Students in the minor AI, as with any minor, tend to come from very diverse backgrounds, which makes a traditional centralize lecture aimed at all students difficult.
+So, instead the course content is mainly presented using theory videos and reading material, while the staff is also frequently available for questions.

+Every module there will be at least one planned set of office hours, where you can ask the staff any questions you might have about theoretical parts of the course.
+The schedule for these office hours can be found as part of the daily schedule for the module.
+The office hours will always be together with the practical assistance hours in the main room L0.11.

+During the office hours, you can use the same "Assistance" feature to ask any further explanations on the theory of that module.
+Simply start your question description with "[00]" to indicate it is for staff.
+If these explanations are relevant relevant for a larger number of students, they might be covered on the board, but in general, questions will be answered individually or in smaller groups.
+The office hours can also be used for any other matters you might want to discuss with staff, such as personal matters or an alternate planning.

+### Email the staff

+If you have personal matters to discuss or other questions that do not fit any of the formats above, you can email the course staff at <minorai@mprog.nl>

+## Exceptions

+Below you can kind the policies for the different kinds of possible exceptions and circumstances.

 ### Absences and calling in sick

 If you are sick or are otherwise unable to come to campus, you should inform